 I’ve corresponded with several NKT members who initially took up arms against my provocative little web page on the topic.
 In the end, they admitted that they were in search of a sympathetic ear, and ultimately a way out.
 This is a guilt-driven rather than a military-style cult, making its web both insidious and sticky.
 Rather than challenging its members, it’s best to ask about their allegiance and let them formulate their rationalizations out loud.
 Given time, the skilful design of the Buddha’s teachings seems able to penetrate even such convoluted trips.

-Maybe the future will bring more books which include or offer insight into a life devoted to the New Kadampa Tradition and its founder, Kelsang Gyatso.
-This could help the public and Buddhists to understand better what people experience in the setting of the NKT.
+Hopefully in the future there will be more books or public records which offer a critical insight into a life devoted to the New Kadampa Tradition (NKT) and its founder, Kelsang Gyatso.
+This could help the public and Buddhists alike to better understand what risks there are or what harm people can experience who devote themselves to the NKT.

 Here is a collections of reports by former members which are available online, please feel free to point out or to link other reports about experiences within the NKT.